You have worked hard to establish your business, but now you intend to divorce.

 And, believe it or not, your LLC business might qualify as community property.
 Read on for key considerations about divorce and an LLC business, and remember to speak to an Austin divorce lawyer if you have questions.

-Does Your Business Qualify as Community Property?
+Does Your LLC Business Qualify as Community Property in a Divorce?

 Under Texas law, community property is all property you obtained or claimed after getting married.
 This includes things like wages and other earnings, as well as any business you started.

 Separate property is property you obtained or claimed while single, or property that was gifted to you or left as part of an inheritance even when married.